MateoLa/turbochat/ERRORS.md

   or
 #### /usr/bin/env: ‘ruby\r’: No such file or directory

-Those errors happens when you have incorrect line endings. <br>
+Those errors happens when you have incorrect line endings in some of your files. <br>
+* on Windows: <br>
-* on Windows Git is set up to automatically convert EOL characters to CRLF.
+  (Git is set up to automatically convert EOL characters to CRLF) <br>

+  Go to the file that gives you the error (./bin/importmap in my case). <br>
+  Change the file EOL endings from CRLF to LF (with Notepad++, Sublime or VisualStudio) <br>
+  VisualStudio example: At the right bottom of the screen there is a little button that says “LF” or “CRLF”: <br>
+  Select LF and save.
+Run you command again.

+Optionally:
-Making Git retain original EOL characters (disabling autocrlf).
+  Make Git retain original EOL characters (disabling autocrlf).
   Specify EOL type in .gitattributes with `text eol=lf` <br>
-  or Disable autocrlf in Git's config file (.gitconfig) with `autocrlf=false`.
+  or Disable autocrlf in Git's config file (.gitconfig) with `autocrlf=false`. <br>

-  Change your file EOL endings from CRLF to LF (with Notepad++, Sublime or VisualStudio) Example VisualStudio: go to the file that gives you the error (./bin/importmap in my case). <br>
-  At the bottom right of the screen in VS Code there is a little button that says “LF” or “CRLF”: <br>
-  select LF and save.
-Run you command again. :)
+  (making Git retain original EOL characters).

 #### ActiveRecord::NoDatabaseError
 (ActiveRecord::NoDatabaseError: We could not find your database: mbusch_production.
 Which can be found in the database configuration file located at config/database.yml)